badfeather/bfnest/README.md

 * To performa a patch bump, ie. '0.0.1', run `grunt bump-patch`.
 * To perform a minor bump, ie. '0.1.0', run `grunt bump-minor`.
 * To perform a major bump, ie. '1.0.0', run `grunt bump-major`.

-##### Modernizr
-* Included is [gulp-modernizr](https://github.com/doctyper/gulp-modernizr), which creates a custom build of Modernizr based on what it sees in your javascript.

-#### Bower
-* This theme uses Bower to include vendor dependencies where necessary.
-Packages will be installed to `assets/vendor`, which can then be included/concatenated via the `Gruntfile.js` where necessary.

 #### Style Tester
 * Included is a very low-level style-testing guide of sorts.
 To use, open `assets/docs/style-tester.html`, copy all the contents, and paste in a new post or page on your Wordpress install in Text (not Visual) editing mode.
 Save this as a draft, then preview.
 Now you can see your type styles in action.
 For more thorough testing of your theme, download and import WordPress' [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).